Gr3gorywolf/multitubepage.github.io/README.md

 # Multitube webpage
-This is the webpage of my c# and xamarin.android project this was made with bootstrap and vanilla css for adjustments for the bootstrap responsive and vanilla js too for webpage logic.
+This is the webpage of Multitube.android and multitube desktop app this was made with bootstrap and vanilla css for adjustments for the bootstrap responsive and vanilla js too for webpage logic.